 Modern VR headsets and controllers have become the eyes and hands of VR users.
 VR users can play games all day long without a break.
 But remember, Virtual reality games can also harm your body if you don’t get enough exercise.

 To solve these problems, technology companies developed VR treadmills.
 Using these new technologies, you will be able to walk, run, hop, and even fly in the Virtual World.

 The VR standing platform has the potential to take virtual reality to a whole new level of immersion.
 You will have an extraordinary experience when you combine the VR omnidirectional treadmill with a VR headset.

-For example, you can now fight battles in space, travel high in the sky, or engage in a car chase and feel as if you are doing so in the real world, but from the comfort and safety of your living room.
+As an example, you can now fight battles in space, travel high in the sky, or engage in a car chase in your living room while feeling as if you are in the real world.
 Such experiences can never get old, and even if they do, you can quickly switch strategies and begin a new adventure.

 What Is Virtual Reality (VR) Treadmill